jkelowitt/t-builder/README.md

 from titration_class import Titration
 ```

 to import the Titration class used.
+Requires matplotlib, numpy, and pandas to be installed.

 ## Class Arguments